Picking the Right Trace Width

 Traces stemming off from a component pad of similar width

-The point at which a trace meets a pad can also inform the width of a trace.
+The point at which a copper trace meets a pad can also inform the width of a trace.
 In most cases, trace widths are set to the same width as the pad they terminate to.
 This will help aid with routing traces away from the component they connect to and will avoid violating spacing between adjacent traces.
 The image here demonstrates this.

 Selecting trace widths for BGA components can be more tricky.
 Read more about best practices for BGA pad creation and methods of routing traces from BGA footprints.